snowdriftcoop/snowdrift/README.md

 **When in doubt, make sure things work well enough without JavaScript.**
 NoScript should not cause a broken experience.
-JS is fine for amplification and beautification, but essential functions should not require JS.
+JS is fine for amplification and beautification but should not be required for essential functions.

 About the frameworks and tools we use